Jchow2/Jchow2/README.md

 **Overview**: A geospatial analysis and optimization model that suggests the best locations for EV superchargers using clustering techniques on location-based data from Tesla EV car drivers.

 ### 3. [Agricultural Emissions Regression Analysis](https://github.com/Jchow2/R-emissions-regression-analysis)
-**Overview**: Investigate how non-renewable energy usage impacts agricultural productivity across 60 countries, revealing through elastic regression models that an increase in CO2 emissions reduces agricultural production in the short term.
+**Overview**: Investigate how non-renewable energy usage impacts agricultural productivity across 60 countries, revealing through elastic regression models that an increase in CO2 emissions reduces agrarian production in the short term.

 ---